Name: John Cooley

 20 days |

-Goodes were long-time plantation owners in that area.
+Goodes were long-time plantation owners in the area.
 This is

 significant because both Richard Goode and John Cooley eventually moved to